 Some people faced with infertility are good candidates for in vitro fertilization (IVF).
 The process includes fertilization either in the laboratory or in the uterus.
 While not everyone is a good fit for this procedure, some may find this method effective.
 Ask your physician for advice when considering this option.

 If you are having trouble getting pregnant, speak with your obstetrician/gynecologist (OB/GYN) or family physician to determine what steps you may want to take next.
-If you don’t have a physician, we can help you find an OB/GYN.
+If you don’t have a physician, find a Baptist Health OB/GYN.